Sindhujav18/Flink-RT-Kafka-Java/README.md

 ## Introduction to Kafka

 - You can instal kafka by clicing on the following [link](https://kafka.apache.org/downloads)
 - After download is completed, you can get a tar file.
-Extract the tar file by useing command
+Extract the tar file by using command

 1. tar -xzf kafka_2.13-2.7.0.tgz
 2. cd kafka_2.13-2.7.0